apmckinlay/gsuneido/docs/index.md

 In earlier versions of Go, integers were automatically stored within interfaces - perfect for Suneido - but this was removed so the garbage collector would not have to deal with non-pointer values.

-At first glance, it appears Go can't support immediate integers but it turns out to be possible.
+At first glance, it appears Go can't support immediate (non-heap) integers in interfaces but it turns out it is possible.

 The way to work within Go’s type safety is to use pointers into a large array of bytes.
 If we make the array 64 kB then we can handle 16 bit integers.
 We don't actually store anything in the array and we don't initialize it, so it doesn't take up any physical memory.
 So a small immediate integer type can be created with: